Home

 Why does my child have to be assessed with the ADOS?

 Autism Diagnostic Observation Schedule (ADOS) is a complex diagnostic procedure for differentially diagnosing autism spectrum disorders that was developed by Lord, Rutter, DiLavore & Risi in 1999.
 The ADOS is intended to be used by experienced clinicians; training in their use is necessary.
 For these reasons, and because of their length, they are most appropriate as part of a comprehensive evaluation within specialty clinics.
 The ADOS assesses the diagnostic criteria of the current DSM-IV and ICD-10 criteria and quantify separately the three domains that define autism spectrum disorders: social reciprocity, communication and restricted, repetitive behaviors and interests.
 It takes about 45 minutes to administer.
-Most experts consider it the “gold standard” in autism diagnosis.
-It differs from the M-CHAT and CARs that are used for screening for possible autism.
+Most experts consider it the "gold standard" in autism diagnosis.
+It differs from the M-CHAT and CARS that are used for screening for possible autism.

 What is Regressive Autism?
 Is it the same as Childhood Disintegrative Disorder?

-Childhood Disintegrative Disorder (Heller’s syndrome) is form of ASD described by an Austrian educator, Dr. Theodor Heller in 1908 (hence it is sometimes called Heller’s Syndrome).
+Childhood Disintegrative Disorder (Heller's syndrome) is form of ASD described by an Austrian educator, Dr. Theodor Heller in 1908 (hence it is sometimes called Heller's Syndrome).
 The child develops apparently normally until 2-3 yrs then loses language, social, fine and gross motor skills and often toileting deteriorates and even eating skills deteriorate.
-Once regression has begun, the child’s characteristics are indistinguishable from severe autism.
+Once regression has begun, the child's characteristics are indistinguishable from severe autism.
 Some researchers believe it is a specialized form of regressive autism, others think it is a separate disorder.
-Regressive autism occurs in about 1/3 of cases of autism but is generally not as severe deterioration as in Heller’s Syndrome.
-The child appears to develop normally until 18 months to 2 years of age, then begins losing language and social skills over the next 6 months and by the time the child is 3 years old exhibits characteristics of moderate to severe autism.
+Regressive autism occurs in about 1/3 of cases of autism but is generally not as severe deterioration as in Heller's Syndrome.
+The child appears to develop normally until 18 months to 2 years of age, then begins losing language and social skills over the next six months and by the time the child is 3 years old exhibits characteristics of moderate to severe autism.
 No one knows the cause of regressive autism.
+It is more common in Essential Autism, the type of autism that runs in families.

 B. ABOUT AUTISM FEATURES